 Calling Wells Fargo on Skype, there was no problem with the card.
 We had to find another machine.
 Tom headed out on his own leaving me in the room while he dashed back out in the rain.
 Within 10 minutes he was back with a handful of Aussie dollars.
 He was happy now.

 |Sailboat entering the harbor.|

 Not wanting to go back out in the pouring rain, we dined in the hotel’s restaurant, a fixed price menu that proved perfect for me; Caesar salad minus croutons or dressing; salmon filet and steamed broccoli and spinach with butter.
-Tom had leek onion soup, steak, potatoes, veggie and rolls.
+Tom had leek onion soup, steak, potatoes, veggie, and rolls.
 He especially liked the roll.
 His cruise dining habits have begun.
 Lips zipped here.

 Soon, we’ll be off to the ship.
 Tom had hoped we could walk our bags using carts to the port but the hotel doesn’t have carts or porters, plus we’re way too far away and also the pouring rain continues and there’s no way that makes sense.
-We’ll get a taxi to take us the four or five long blocks.
+We’ll get a taxi to take us the distance of four or five long blocks.

 Thanks, dear readers, for following us to Sydney and now onto the Celebrity Solstice.
 We hear the seas are rough!
 Sounds exciting!